Nokia M1122

 The Nokia M1122 is a 4-port ADSL router that is known to have been sold in Europe and New Zealand in 2000–2002.
-In addition to its main task, the M1122 is capable of acting as a 10 Mbit/s Ethernet hub in a local area network.
+In addition to its main task, it can operate as a 10 Mbit/s Ethernet hub in a local area network.

 The M1122 had a sister model, Nokia MW1122, with Wireless LAN capabilities.
-These two were the last ADSL routers ever to be manufactured by Nokia.
+They were the last ADSL routers manufactured by Nokia.
 In the last half of 2002 the model was discontinued along with the rest of Nokia's ADSL router operations.